Amazon EKS

 Security groups

-Each EC2 node provisioned by Luna requires at least one security group to enable communication with the EKS cluster.
+Each EC2 node provisioned by Luna must be associated with at least one security group to enable communication with the EKS cluster.

-You can specify the security group IDs to attach to Luna nodes by setting the aws.securityGroups
+You can explicitly specify which security groups to attach to Luna nodes by setting the aws.securityGroups

 field: